HackerN64/F3DEX3/README.md

 However, more changes are recommended to increase performance and enable new features.

-There is only one build-time option for F3DEX3: `make F3DEX3_BrW` if the microcode is replacing F3DZEX (i.e. OoT or MM), otherwise `make F3DEX3_BrZ` if the microcode is replacing F3DEX2 or an earlier F3D version (i.e. SM64).
+Select the correct version of F3DEX3 for your game: `make F3DEX3_BrW` if the microcode is replacing F3DZEX (i.e. OoT or MM), otherwise `make F3DEX3_BrZ` if the microcode is replacing F3DEX2 or an earlier F3D version (i.e. SM64).
 This controls whether `SPBranchLessZ*` uses the vertex's W coordinate or screen Z